Day 1: Tuesday, April 15, 2014

 Town Hall 40-Water: Recommendations

-ImplementationNew Mexico First will organize an implementation team to advance the town hall’s priorities.
+ImplementationNew Mexico First organized an implementation team to advance the town hall’s priorities.
 The effort will run for 12-18 months.
-The process will be chaired by John D’Antonio, U.S. Army Corps of Engineers.
+The process is chaired by John D’Antonio, U.S. Army Corps of Engineers.
 He and the New Mexico First staff will lead the effort to advance the recommendations with federal, tribal, state and local leaders.
-If you are interested in supporting the implementation effort, please complete this form.

 - The Honorable Tom Udall, Senator, United States Senate (Video Address)